Earth signals

 Meteor Fireballs

-Bright meteor/fireball records from NASA/JPL CNEOS, shown where source location data is available.
-Points represent peak-brightness locations, not confirmed meteorite landing spots.
+A sky-and-Earth view of bright meteor/fireball records from NASA/JPL CNEOS, shown where source location data is available.
+Points represent peak-brightness locations in the atmosphere.

 Visual companion